When you’re out and about you can be breathing in polluted air without even knowing it.

 Cars climbing uphill can give off higher emissions.
 By walking on the opposite side of the road you’ll breathe in fewer fumes.

-If you go for a run or a jog you’re likely to inhale more fumes than people walking the same distance.
-Try to avoid traffic at peak times by exercising early, or use the side streets where pollution is lower.
+If you go for a run or a jog, try to avoid traffic at peak times by exercising early, or use the side streets where pollution is lower.
 On high pollution days, avoid strenuous exercise outdoors if you suffer from lung or heart problems.
 High pollution days typically occur only 10 to 20 days a year.

 Young children are more at risk from air pollution as their bodies are still developing.
-Research has suggested that using pram covers can help protect babies and young children from harmful air pollution when near the roadside.
+Walking on quieter routes away from busy traffic can help protect babies and young children from harmful air pollution when near the roadside.

 If you do need to drive, you can still reduce the impact of your journey.